amplication/docs/docs/about/licensing.md

 ---
 id: licensing
-title: Amplication’s new licensing model
+title: Amplication’s licensing model
-sidebar_label: Amplication’s new licensing model
+sidebar_label: Amplication’s licensing model
 slug: about/licensing
 ---

-# Amplication’s new licensing model
+# Amplication’s licensing model

 Amplication has developed as an open-source application, available to all, and providing value for thousands of users.
 Our strong belief in open-source has enabled us to create a revolution in the way applications are developed, saving hours of development time, and boosting productivity.